B-chandru/fileupload/README.md

 # fileupload.
-This repo is about how to create a fileupload server using express,mongoose,multer.
+This repo is about how to create a fileupload server using express,multer.

 ## Run Locally